 - The paella pan is not non-stick so lower the heat once the rice boils.

-- If you can get smoked paprika I prefer to use this.
-It gives you the authentic Spanish Paella taste.
+- If you can get smoked paprika, it is best to use to get that authentic Spanish Paella taste.

-- Is there any substitute for saffron - not that I know of.
+- You might ask if there is any substitute for saffron - not that I know of.

 More Seafood Recipes